Tachyon01/Talks-Workshops/README.md

 > All the information and resources related to quick talks and workshops can be found in this repo.

-> The names of the speaker along with their GitHub profiles is gven.
+> The names of the speaker along with their GitHub profiles is given.
 Feel free to contact them for any query.

 ***